shree998/Campus-Expert/submissions/othreecodes/about.md

 My interests range from technology to entrepreneurship.

 # Community
-I currently serve as the CTO of [KnowIT](http://knowit.org.ng), an NGO that teaches teeanagers how to code.
+I currently serve as the CTO of [KnowIT](http://knowit.org.ng), an NGO that teaches teenagers how to code.

 # Interests
 iWriteCode Java, Python, Javascript.
 Angularjs, Django, JavaFX, Android